-$^{^{18}}$ Deliverable numbers in order of delivery dates.
+Deliverable numbers in order of delivery dates.
 Please use the numbering convention <WP number>.<number of deliverable within that WP>.
 For example, deliverable 4.2 would be the second deliverable from Work Package 4.

-19 A "lead beneficiary" must be a beneficiary (= organisation established in a MS/AC) and cannot be a partner organisation Please indicate the nature of the deliverable using one of the following codes:
+$^{17}$ A "lead Beneficiary" must be a Beneficiary (= organisation established in a MS/AC) and cannot be a TC Partner organisation

+&lt;sup>18 Please indicate the nature of the deliverable using one of the following codes: